 - Synchronous visits.
 We can visit your class live through Blackboard Collaborate.
 Request.

 - Asynchronous visits.
 We can visit your class by moderating & responding to discussion boards.
 Request.

 - Blackboard modules.
-We have a variety of Blackboard modules (instruction & tests) that you can use, and we are always glad to create a custom one.
+We have a few Blackboard test modules available for download, and we are always glad to create a custom one.
 More info.

 - Relevant scholarly resources in electronic form.
 We offer a wide variety of ebooks and electronic article databases.
 Is there a resource that you think we should have?
 Just place a request here.